View INED surveys

 The Generation and Gender programme, begun in 2000 on the initiative of the Population Activities Unit of the United Nations Economic Commission for Europe, is a European research infrastructure.
 GGP aims to improve our understanding of the various factors that affect intergenerational and gender relations.
 It encompasses national longitudinal surveys and an international contextual database.
 See http://www.ggp-i.org

-Generation and Gender Surveys have been conducted in 19 countries with a sample of approximately 10.
-000 persons aged 18-79 years per country.
-They cover a wide range of subjects, including fertility, partnership, the transition to adulthood, economic activity and individual attitudes.
-Available data may be accessed with the help of the project’s “online guidelines for data user”.
+Generation and Gender Surveys cover a wide range of subjects, including fertility, partnership, the transition to adulthood, economic activity and individual attitudes.
+Available data may be explored using the Data Analysis tool available online.